w3c/wai-InvolveUsersAll/index.md

 When designers and developers see people with disabilities use products like theirs, most are highly motivated by a new understanding of accessibility.
-Rather than seeing accessibility as only a checklist item, the real-life experience shows the human side of accessibility.
-Designers and developers get a different level of understanding of the opportunity for their work to impact lives.
+The real-life experience shows the human side of accessibility.
+This reduces the perception that accessibility should only be a checklist item.
+Designers and developers get a different level of understanding of their work's potential to impact lives.

 When managers and stakeholders share such experiences of people with disabilities using their products, it often helps get resources budgeted